Yackandandah: Today

-The area is now predominantly a dairy farming and forestry region and has numerous bed and breakfast lodges which allow its many visitors to enjoy the peace and tranquillity of the district's forest and mountains.
+The area is now predominantly a dairy farming and forestry region and has numerous bed and breakfast lodges which offer access for its many visitors to the district's forest and mountains.
 It is close to achieving self-sufficiency in energy supply, foreseen to be reached by 2024, based on solar power.

 The town is affectionately known as "Yack".

 The commercial centre of the town, known as the Yackandandah Conservation Area, is recorded on the Register of the National Estate.

 Rail

 The Yackandandah railway line once linked Yackandandah to Beechworth and opened in 1891.
 The route to Woorragee and from there to Yackandandah was steep; trains descending the last gradient into Yackandandah would halt (near the now Yackandandah turnoff, from the Beechworth-Wodonga Road) so the guard could apply hand-brakes to carriages and wagons.
 The last train on the Yackandandah-Beechworth line was in July 1954.
 Though the line was torn up, many sections of the original right of way are visible from the roadway between Beechworth and Yackandandah.
 In May 2017 the Victoria State Government budgeted for an extension of the Murray to Mountains Rail Trail side branch from Beechworth to Yackandandah.
 The side branch currently extends from Beechworth to Everton Station, where it connects to the main trail.